1. Overview of GM Steering Class Action

 2. Nature of Problem

 “The class steering systems, equipped in all Class Vehicles, include the steering wheel, steering column, rack and pinion, steering pump, steering gear, steering gear bushings, and grommet at bottom, maneuvering the vehicle begins with the steering wheel, which is attached to the steering column.
 From the steering column, the driver’s rotational input from the steering wheel is converted to linear motion through the rack and pinion.
-The rack and pinion thereby controls the axles of the vehicle, thusly turning the vehicle to the direction based on driver input.
 A power steering pump employs hydraulic pressure to force directional movement with less action required by the driver.
 Clearly, the steering system is a very sophisticated system of interdependent components that are critical to the movement, direction and control of the vehicle.

-In 2009, Defendants began to bring Class Vehicles with the steering systems installed to the market.
+The company began to bring vehicles with the steering systems installed to the market.
 Unfortunately, these steering systems were plagued with numerous defects.
 Dating back to 2008, if not before, Defendants were aware of the defects of the steering system.
 Defendants, however, failed and refused to disclose these known defects to consumers.
 As a result of this failure, Plaintiff and Class Members have been damaged.

 3. The Steering Defect Poses An Unreasonable Safety Hazard